 Deep Learning systems are used to detect intrusion events in real-time through the perimeter and identify the target’s position.
 Such automated, AI-based perimeter monitoring systems can efficiently cover large monitoring areas for safety and security applications.

-Computer Vision in smart city applications often involves the automatic detection of dangerous situations with the goal to ensure the safety of residents with smart video surveillance.
+Computer Vision in smart city applications often involves the automatic detection of dangerous situations to ensure the safety of residents with smart video surveillance.
 Such dangerous situations can be fighting, brawls, robberies, and more.
 The strong variability of such scenes is a challenging problem.

-Algorithms are used for detecting people, tracking people, and estimating three-dimensional human poses (Human Pose Estimation), all with the aim of recognizing the actions and interactions of people.
-The output of AI models is processed with a logic flow to define scenarios and events that should be triggered to automate human intervention or provide analytics.
-Such applications involve people counting and the detection of people that spend an unusual amount of time in specific areas (dwell time analysis).
+Algorithms are used for detecting people, tracking people, and estimating three-dimensional human poses (Human Pose Estimation), all to recognize the actions and interactions of people.
+The output of AI models is processed with a logic flow to define scenarios and events that should trigger human intervention or provide analytics.
+Such applications involve people counting and the detection of people who spend an unusual amount of time in specific urban areas (dwell time analysis).

 3. Action Recognition for Vandalism Detection